Emergence of Distortions in High-Dimensional Guided Diffusion Models: Experiments with Stable Diffusion

-In contrast, feature-space analysis exhibits clear and monotonic trends.
-Both CLIP and DINOv2 feature variance, $L_2$ distance to the mean, and cosine distance to the mean decrease steadily with increasing guidance, without the high-guidance rebound observed in pixel space.
+Feature-space analysis exhibits clear and monotonic trends.
+Mean distortion metrics, $L_2$ distance and cosine similarity, monotonically increase for both encoders.
+The fact that DINO consistently shows larger mean distortion suggests CFG has a stronger effect on low-level structural features than on high-level semantic ones.
+CLIP score with respect to conditional also increases.
+Both CLIP and DINOv2 participation ratio, trace ratio, feature variance and pairwise $L_2$ decrease steadily with increasing guidance.
 This indicates a genuine reduction of perceptual and semantic diversity rather than artifact-driven effects.
 DINOv2 features show a faster initial reduction in variability than CLIP features, suggesting that guidance first suppresses structural and layout-level variation.
 CLIP features collapse more strongly at higher guidance values, indicating a subsequent reduction in semantic diversity.
 This ordering is further supported by PCA geometry: the participation ratio decreases monotonically in both spaces, but remains consistently higher for DINOv2 than for CLIP, while the explained variance of the first principal component grows more strongly in CLIP space.

+Pixel-level metric LPIPS show a non-monotonic dependence on guidance.
+Perceptual similarity increases from low to intermediate guidance values, indicating suppression of stochastic noise and fine-scale variation, but decreases again at high guidance.
+This rebound is consistent with the emergence of sharpening and saturation artifacts rather than meaningful diversity.